SUSE/machinery/docs/Filtering-Design.md

 }
 ```

-It might also be useful to have filters which apply to all scopes, but this is
+It might also be useful to have filters which apply to all commands, but this is
 not considered for now.
 The functionality can be achieved by copying filters
-to other scopes.
+to the sections for other commands.

 ## User interface